Skip to Content

 Vancouver Lookout on a cloudy, rainy day!

-Vancouver Lookout is one of the best places to enjoy views of Vancouver’s skyline.
+The Vancouver Lookout is one of the best places to enjoy views of Vancouver’s skyline.
 Go up into the clouds 169 m (554 feet) above Vancouver and enjoy the panoramic views during the day, night, or at sunset from the indoor viewing deck.

 To get to the top, you’ll jump into a glass elevator and take a 40-second ride up to the top viewing deck where you can see Vancouver from up above!
+We went on a rainy day and as you can see from our photos, the views were still great and the clouds were so dramatic to see from above.

 The Lookout is only open from 11 am to 6 pm daily with the last elevator up being at 5:30 pm.
 It costs $18.25 CAD for an adult.
-If you’re planning a special event you can also rent the space for weddings or events.

 24. Go shopping at Metro Town